 A few months ago I was perusing Williams-Sonoma and came upon their Wild Porcini Sea Salt.
-I believe it was at that moment when I came up with the idea of making an “extreme’ mushroom risotto, using as many complementary mushroom ingredients as possible.
+I believe it was at that moment when I came up with the idea of making a really intense, rich mushroom risotto, using as many complementary mushroom ingredients as possible.
 This risotto came out very well; it tastes earthy and rich.
 I really like the taste of truffle oil but you may want to cut back slightly if it’s not your thing.

 - 1 medium yellow onion, chopped